 Mark your calendars folks, our Annual Spring Market is right around the corner!
 On Sunday, April 13, 2014 from 1-7pm we will transform the sun drenched Greenpoint Loft (67 West St, 5th Fl) into a blooming herbal wonderland.
-As always expect food and drinks, arts and crafts, gifts, photo booth, nail art, and a terrarium class (reserve now) AND MORE!
+As always expect food and drinks, arts and crafts, gifts, photo booth, nail art, and an Herb Planting Workshop with Claire (reserve now) AND MORE!

 Bicycle Utopia, a transmedia project dedicated to the culture of urban cycling, launched an open call for photography and “photography-based art” on the theme of “complete streets and bike safety.”
 We have no idea what “complete streets” means so interpret freely…but the bike part seems relatively clear.